 09 of 16

 Olive trees at a California vineyard home are underplanted with sesleria 'Greenlee', olea 'Little Ollie', Westringia fruticosa 'Smokey', and artemisia 'David's Choice'.
 Designed by Carson Douglas Landscape Architecture, this driveway area was mulched with a native redwood.
 Santa Barbara sandstone boulders add textural interest.

 The olive trees, Olea europaea, are Mediterranean natives that grow well in California and parts of southern Arizona.
 They were introduced to mission gardens hundreds of years ago and prized for the oil that the fruit produces.
 These slow growers are most attractive when grown in deep, rich soil.
 If bothered by the sometimes-messy fruit crop, olive trees can be thinned each year, which also displays their striking branch patterns.Continue to 10 of 16 below.

 10 of 16

-Rustic Corten steel planter edging holds a raised bed that includes a central multi-trunk olive tree along with assorted local stones and rocks.
+Rustic Corten steel planter edging holds a raised bed that includes this central multi-trunk olive tree along with assorted local stones and rocks.
 Other plants include carex and Sedum spectabile 'Autumn Joy'. along with native grasses.
 Designed by Carson Douglas Landscape Architecture, the property is in Alpine, California, inland to San Diego.Continue to 11 of 16 below.

 11 of 16

-The beds of a formal, tree-lined path are livened up with lime green hostas and white-blooming shrubs.
+The beds of this formal, tree-lined path are livened up with lime green hostas and white-blooming shrubs.
 With statues guide the way, the mossy path leads to an old-fashioned.
-Hively Landscape Design of Dover, Pennsylvania, added shade-lovers like hostas and rhododendrons always do well under the canopies of trees, especially if they are pruned and maintained.Continue to 12 of 16 below.
+Hively Landscape Design of Dover, Pennsylvania, added shade-lovers like hostas and rhododendrons that always do well under the canopies of trees, especially if they are pruned and maintained.Continue to 12 of 16 below.

 12 of 16